 Anya then decided to go freelance, and has never looked back.
-Clients include Hat Trick Productions, Hartswood Films, Plum Pictures, Angst Productions and The Hairy Bikers.
+Clients include Hat Trick Productions, Hartswood Films, Plum Pictures, Angst Productions, Rollem Productions and The Hairy Bikers.

 Films include: The Wee Man starring Martin Compston and John Hannah, A Lonely Place to Die starring Melissa George and Ed Speelers, The Rise of the Foot Soldier, The Flying Scotsman starring Jonny Lee Miller and Brian Cox, The Aryan Couple starring Martin Landau, Five Children and It starring Freddie Highmore, Kenneth Branagh and Eddie Izzard, Spivs starring Ken Stott and Dominic Monaghan, Wondrous Oblivion, I am David starring Jim Caviezel, Rua Alguem starring Charlton Heston (his last project, shot in Brazil), Thomas Kretschmann and F Murray Abraham, The Good Thief starring Nick Nolte, The End of the Affair starring Ralph Fiennes and Julianne Moore, Sliding Doors starring Gwyneth Paltrow, Simon Magus starring Noah Taylor, Ian Holm and Rutger Hauer, If Only starring Douglas Henshall, Lena Headey and Penelope Cruz, True Blue starring Dominic West and Tom Hollander, Alive and Kicking starring Sir Antony Sher and Jason Flemyng, Beautiful Thing starring Meera Syal, The Secret Agent starring Bob Hoskins, Gerard Depardieu, Robin Williams, Christian Bale and Jim Broadbent and Ken Loach's Land and Freedom.